 While it may sound easier said than done, staying calm and informed during the divorce process is key to avoiding an ugly divorce.
 Emotional reactions can escalate conflict in your day-to-day life and hinder productive discussions during negotiations.
 Stay informed of your legal rights and responsibilities throughout the process and empowers you to make informed decisions.

 Choose the Right Divorce Attorney

 If you are wondering if the time is right to proceed with a divorce or if your spouse has already made that decision for you it’s important to seek sound legal advice.
 Choosing a skilled and experienced divorce attorney that is right for you can make all the difference.
-If you are in the Chicago area, feel free to contact the experienced divorce attorneys at Anderson and Boback for a free consultation.
+If you are in the Chicago area, feel free to contact the experienced divorce attorneys at Anderson Boback & Marshall for a free consultation.